slamach/pusher-puller/README.md

 ![About section screenshot](/doc/screenshot2.png)

 ## About the Project

 Web 3.0 project created for learning purposes.

 You can authorize with Metamask wallet, send ETH, attach messages and images from [Giphy](https://giphy.com).
+Deployed project works over Ropsten Test Network.

 ### Built With

 - React
 - Redux
 - Ethers